Where Do Georgia’s Anti-Russian Protests Leave Breakaway Region Abkhazia?

 With daily anti-Russian protests in Georgia’s capital Tbilisi and Russia banning direct flights between the countries, ties between the neighbors have reached a new low.

-The protests in Georgia were sparked after a Russian politician, Sergei Gavrilov, gave the opening speech at meeting of politicians from predominantly Orthodox countries in the Georgian parliament.
+The protests in Georgia were sparked after a Russian politician, Sergei Gavrilov, gave the opening speech at a meeting of politicians from predominantly Orthodox countries in the Georgian parliament.
 Thousands of protestors stormed the parliament building and forced the Speaker of the Parliament to resign while demanding further reforms.

 For over a month, Georgians have been marching the streets with numerous anti-Russian signs.
 “Russia occupant” is one of the most prominent slogans, referring to Georgia’s claim that Russia occupied Abkhazia and South Ossetia in 2008 and preserves an illegal military presence in the entities.